 Lebowitz on multiculturalism: “It’s pathetic.
 Of course the world is diverse.
 And the differences always express themselves.
 It’s much more important that you emphasize similarities . . . there is practically nobody willing to identify themselves as American anymore because everybody is too busy identifying themselves with the area of their lives in which they feel the most victimized.”
 On aging: “At a certain point, the worst picture taken of you when you are 25 is better than the best picture taken of you when you’re 45,” and “What everyone says when you turn 60 is, ‘It’s better than the alternative.’
 If the only thing worse than being 60 is death, that’s pretty bad.”

 That is Fran Lebowitz off the cuff.
 Her writing -- pointed, taut and economical -- is equally forthright, irascible, and unapologetically opinionated.
 Fran Lebowitz’s first two classic books of essays, Metropolitan Life and Social Studies, have been collected in the Fran Lebowitz Reader.
 She is also the author of the children’s book, Mr. Chas and Lisa Sue Meet the Pandas.
-She recently broke a ten-year writer’s block and is back at work on her novel, Exterior Signs of Wealth.
 A documentary film about Fran Lebowitz, Public Speaking, directed by Martin Scorsese, premiered on HBO in November 2010.

 Try refreshing the page or contact us if the problem persists.

 Photo Brigitte Lacombe